waptik/grammy-supabase-storage/README.md

+# Depreciation notice

+This project is not maintained anymore.
+Please consider using the official plugin: [@grammyjs/storage-supabase](https://github.com/grammyjs/storage-supabase)

+## New Section

 # Supabase database storage adapter for grammY

 Database storage adapter that can be used to [store your session data](https://grammy.dev/plugins/session.html) in [Supabase database](https://supabase.io/docs/guides/database) when using sessions.